Please enable JavaScript

 Employers covered by the Construction Standard had until September 23, 2017 to comply with most requirements outlined in the standard.
 Employers covered by the maritime and General Industry Standard will have until June 23, 2018 (two years from the effective date) to comply.

 Companies are encouraged to assess their current silica exposure risks and safety efforts to ensure they are compliant with the new OSHA ruling.
 In fabrication shops where no monitoring has occurred, it is recommended to conduct breathing zone sampling.
-Continue to utilize wet cutting and other 'best practices' that limit silica exposure whenever possible.
+Continue to utilize wet cutting and other best practices that limit silica exposure whenever possible.